randsleadershipslack/destalinator/README.md

 #### `DESTALINATOR_LOG_LEVEL`

 Tune your preferred log level for server logs or local debugging.
 Does not affect the ENV var specified by `output_debug_env_varname`.

+## Code of Conduct

+As part of the Rands Leadership Slack community, the [Rands Leadership Slack Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) applies to this project.